Chemical peels are a more traditional skin treatment which is designed to exfoliate the skin through application of acid-based products.

 What are the side effects?

 Side effects are very much dependant in the depth of the peel.
 Superficial peels produce transient skin redness lasting up to a few hours.
-Deeper peels may produce shedding or peeling of the skin and more prolonged redness.
+Deeper peels may produce shedding or peeling of the skin and more prolonged redness and people might expect to take a week off work after a very intensive peel.